Thursday, February 18, 2010

 This was not the only tape of this type the Peters Brothers produced.
 There were others such as, "AC/DC: Wanted For Murder" (which dealt with AC/DC's lyrics, including "Shoot To Thrill" which had supposedly led some youngster somewhare to commit suicide), "Backmasking Unmasked" (which dealt with the supposed trend of rock artists recording hidden "backward Satanic messages" on their records) and even, "Stryper: Whose Side Are They Really On?" (which attacked the Christian band Stryper and questioned their "authenticity" in their belief and ministry of the gospel of Jesus Christ).
 They also sold several (dis)informational pamphlets and in 1984 or so even released a book titled, "Why Knock Rock."
 Having attended the Peter's Brothers seminars a few times in my early teen years, I used to own all of these materials but over the years I have sold off most of them to friends.
 Only the "Kiss Exposed" cassette remains in my collection at this time.

-Kiss were, by this point in their careers, well used to the attention and critisism they were receiving from religous people like the Peters Brothers.
+(Above) Kiss were, by this point in their careers, well used to the attention and criticism they were receiving from religious people like the Peters Brothers.
 The above cartoon was published in the April 1980 issue of Playboy Magazine and described a protest outside a Kiss concert in Amarillo, TX on 12/03/79.

 UPDATE: 10/29/13 - 5:55pm